 We Could Face Increased Currency Risks If China Does Not Maintain The Stability Of The Hong Kong Dollar or the Chinese Renminbi.
 The Hong Kong Dollar and the United States Dollar have been fixed at approximately 7.80 Hong Kong Dollars to 1.00 U.S. Dollar since 1983.
 From 1994 until July 2005, the Chinese Renminbi had remained stable against the U.S. Dollar at approximately 8.28 to 1.00 U.S. Dollar.
-On July 21, 2005, the Chinese currency regime was altered to link the RMB to a "basket of currencies," which includes the US dollar, Euro, Japanese Yen and Korean Won.
+On July 21, 2005, the Chinese currency regime was altered to link the RMB to a "basket of currencies," which includes the U.S. Dollar, Euro, Japanese Yen and Korean Won.
 Under the rules, the RMB is allowed to move 0.3% on a daily basis against the U.S. Dollar.
 The People's Bank of China, on May 21 2007, widened the RMB trading band from 0.3% daily movement against the U.S. Dollar to 0.5%.
-As of September 30, 2009, the RMB was valued at 6.83 per US Dollar.
-Any significant revaluation of the RMB may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable to, our common shareholders in U.S. Dollars.
-In addition, China's government continues to receive significant international pressure to further liberalize its currency policy and as a result may further change its currency policy.
+As of October 4, 2010, the RMB was valued at 6.69121 per U.S. Dollar.
+On June 19, 2010, the People's Bank of China released a statement indicating that they would "proceed further with reform of the RMB exchange rate regime and increase the RMB exchange rate flexibility."
+Any significant revaluation of the RMB may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable to our common shareholders in U.S. Dollars.
+In addition, the Chinese government continues to receive significant international pressure to further liberalize its currency policy and as a result may further change its currency policy.
 The Chinese government in the past has expressed its intention in the Basic Law to maintain the stability of the Hong Kong currency after the sovereignty of Hong Kong was transferred to China in July 1997.
-However, there can be no assurance that the

-Hong Kong Dollar will remain pegged against the U.S. Dollar or the Chinese Renminbi will not be allowed to fluctuate more than 0.5% on a daily basis.
-If the current exchange rate mechanism is changed, we face increased currency risks, which could have a material adverse effect upon the Company.
+However, there can be no assurance that the Hong Kong Dollar will remain pegged against the U.S. Dollar or the Chinese Renminbi will not be allowed to fluctuate more than 0.5% on a daily basis.
+If the current exchange rate mechanism is changed, we shall face increased currency risks, which could have a material adverse effect upon the Company.